-AUTHORS AND INSTITUTIONAL AFFILIATIONS: The names of the authors should be provided according to the previous citations or as the authors would want them to be published along with the institutional affiliations, current address, telephone, cell & fax numbers and the email address.
-Email address must be provided with an asterisk in front of the name of the principal author.
-The corresponding author(s) should be designated and their complete address, business telephone and fax numbers and e-mail address must be stated to receive correspondence and galley proofs.
+AUTHORS AND INSTITUTIONAL AFFILIATIONS: The names of the authors should be provided according to the previous citations or as the authors would want them to be published along with the institutional affiliations, current address, telephone, cell & fax numbers, and the email address.
+The email address must be provided with an asterisk in front of the name of the principal author.
+The corresponding author(s) should be designated and their complete address, business telephone, and fax numbers, and e-mail address must be stated to receive correspondence and galley proofs.

 PLAGIARISM PREVENTION: JHIDC uses the iThenticate software to detect instances of overlapping and similar text in submitted manuscripts. iThenticate software checks content against a database of periodicals, the Internet, and a comprehensive article database.
 It generates a similarity report, highlighting the percentage overlap between the uploaded article and the published material.
 Any instance of content overlap is further scrutinized for suspected plagiarism according to the publisher's Editorial Policies.
 JHIDC allows an overall similarity of 20% for a manuscript to be considered for publication.

-- Types of Plagiarism: We all know that scholarly manuscripts are written after thorough review of previously published articles.
+- Types of Plagiarism: We all know that scholarly manuscripts are written after a thorough review of previously published articles.
 It is therefore not easy to draw a clear boundary between legitimate representation and plagiarism.
 However, the following important features can assist in identifying different kinds of plagiarized content.
-These are: Reproduction of others words, sentences, ideas or findings as one's own without proper acknowledgement.
+These are reproduction of others' words, sentences, ideas, or findings as one's own without proper acknowledgment.

-Editorial review process: The Editor-in-Chief of the journal based on the potential of the topic and its suitability in the journal, decides whether the manuscript deserves to be sent for reviewing to the related reviewers.
-The process of acceptance and rejection can be with or without review by the invited reviewers or members of editorial board.
+Editorial review process: The Editor-in-Chief of the journal based on the potential of the topic and its suitability in the journal, decides whether the manuscript deserves to be sent for review to the related reviewers.
+The process of acceptance and rejection can be with or without review by the invited reviewers or members of the editorial board.
 The Editor-in-Chief has the discretion to reject the manuscript straight off even before sending it to the reviewers for reviewing.
-The journal and its editorial board fully adhere and comply to the policies and principles of Committee on Publication Ethics (COPE) and this journal is a full member of Committee on Publication Ethics (COPE).
+The journal and its editorial board fully adhere and comply with the policies and principles of the Committee on Publication Ethics (COPE) and this journal is a full member of the Committee on Publication Ethics (COPE).

 Peer Review Process: JHIDC peer review process follows the subsequent steps to ensure that all submitted articles/papers are thoroughly reviewed prior its publication: